portworx/px-docs/release-notes/portworx-enterprise.md

 * TOC
 {:toc}

+## 1.2.16
+This is a minor update with performance enhancements for shared volumes to support large number of directories and files.

 ## 1.2.14
-This is a minor update to support the older linux kernel versions (4.4.0.x) that gets with Ubuntu distributions
+This is a minor update to support the older linux kernel versions (4.4.0.x) that ships with Ubuntu distributions

 ## 1.2.12.1
 This is a minor update to support Openshift with SELinux enabled as well as verify with SPECTRE/Meltdown kernel patches